Human-friendly unit testing for C++11

 With bandit, you create a command line application that runs all registered

-tests, reports the result on stdout, and then returns with exit code 0
+tests, reports the result on stdout, and then returns with exit code 0 if all

-tests passed, or exit code greater than 0
+tests passed, or exit code greater than 0 if some tests did not pass.

 Bandit enables you to tweak the way tests are performed and reported by